Pay As You Throw FAQ

 Answer: You can to come to the Public Works Administration Office at 3402 Cooney Drive in Helena.
 We will cancel your old permit and issue a replacement permit for your property.
 You will be charged a $5.00 fee to cancel the old permit and issue the replacement permit.
 It is important to cancel your old permit as soon as you realize it is lost.
 If someone finds it, they might use it to take their own solid waste to the transfer station and charge it to your property which will be your responsibility if your permit is not canceled immediately.

 6. I have two vehicles I haul my solid waste in, can I get a duplicate permit for my second vehicle?

 7. When I sell my house, should I give my solid waste permit to the new homeowner?

 Answer: Yes, you can give your permit to the new owner of your house.
 However, make sure that your realtor or title company calls Public Works Administration at (406) 447-8037 to get a final bill for any charges you may owe on your account at the time of closing.
-If the realtor or title company call us, we will give them the amount owing on your account to be taken out of the closing costs for the property site.
+Your title company can then take the amount due out of your settlement.